 After receiving an unsolicited offer, an ESOP company has several options: ignore it, respond directly to the buyer and begin a dialogue, or hire an investment banker to run a process to gather competitive offers.

-Board members and trustees, as ESOP fiduciaries, are required to take bona fide offers seriously – but how to you know what constitutes a “bona fide” offer?
+As ESOP fiduciaries, board members and trustees are required to take bona fide offers seriously; however, knowing what constitutes a “bona fide” offer can be tricky.
 Although ambiguous, a bona fide offer is an offer made in good faith by a buyer who has the funds to make the acquisition.
 There isn’t a magic formula to determine if an offer is bona fide, so it is helpful for your Board of Directors to establish a reasonable and consistent review process.
 The review process should be communicated with the executive management team, as an executive may receive an offer directly without the Board’s knowledge.
 After an offer is received, the Board should document the steps it took to review the offer and the rationale behind the decision to consider selling the ESOP shares or not.

 If you’ve received an offer you’d like to move forward with, it is important for an ESOP company to consult the ESOP trustee before signing a letter of intent (LOI).
 An LOI provides the buyer with exclusivity for a period of time, imposes a confidentiality obligation on the buyer, and outlines important terms, such as purchase price, financing, target working capital, acquisition structure, role of management, and future employee benefits.
 Agreeing to any of these terms before your ESOP trustee and his or her financial advisor perform their diligence could be detrimental to a deal.
 Your ESOP trustee may also want to discuss whether a broader outreach process should be conducted to help ensure the shareholders receive the highest possible value in a transaction.

-There are nuances with selling employee owned companies, so we recommend contacting an experienced ESOP investment banker or attorney that specializes in ESOPs to discuss the unsolicited offer.
+There are nuances to selling employee-owned companies, an experienced ESOP investment banker or attorney that specializes in ESOPs can offer resolute guidance and help you successfully navigate the unsolicited offer.